0day-ci/linux/Documentation/driver-api/firmware/firmware-upload.rst

 start concurrent firmware uploads for the same device will fail with EBUSY.
 An eventfd file descriptor parameter is also passed to this IOCTL.
 It will be signalled at the completion of the firmware upload.

+FW_UPLOAD_STATUS:

+Collect status for an on-going firmware upload.
+The status returned includes how much data remains to be transferred, the progress of the upload, and error information in the case of a failure.